fluffybastard/k8s-intro/README.md

 `$ minikube start` : this will take some time.

 ### Check that the service is actually running
-`$ minikube status` : you should see something similar to this :
+`$ minikube status`.
+You should see something similar to this:
 ```
 host: Running
 kubelet: Running